-Our custom made camera obscura with a triplet lens was installed on 6 September 2012 and affords a 360 degree vertical 'slice' along Ramillies Street up to the sky and back again.
+Our custom made camera obscura with a triplet lens was installed on 6 September 2012.
+It offers an interior projection of a 360 degree vertical 'slice' along Ramillies Street up to the sky and back again.

 Located on the third floor (Eranda Studio Floor) of The Photographers' Gallery, we open the camera obscura on brighter or longer days, when the Studio isn't in use for other activities.